 - Alter the status to In progress when you begin the work.

-When a reviewer sends you feedback, the task is visible with a status of Changes requested.
-You can review all feedback and respond to comments by hovering over the asset and clicking Preview, which displays a proofing screen within Welcome where you can annotations over the asset, with the associated feedback.
+To review feedback and respond to comments, Hover over the asset and click Preview, which displays a proofing screen in CMP to annotate over the asset, with the associated feedback.

 After you deal with the feedback, you can upload a new asset from your active window by hovering over the thumbnail and clicking New Draft.
 You can now change the task status to Complete.

 You can add creative request steps for Creative Cloud users to your existing workflow with the following steps.

 - Edit your workflows and find the part where you want to send a request for a creative to build some assets.